timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 > "OnePlus is adding artificial limitations and breaking features via software updates, and there are no indications that they'll improve." ~ GCam Hub, <https://www.celsoazevedo.com/files/android/google-camera/f/post-05/>

+---

+It turns out that the founder of OnePlus, Carl Pei, has set up a new company called "[Nothing](https://nothing.tech/)" (enjoy googling that one), which did just make headphones (unexciting), but who have just announced a phone.
+So maybe this is the true successor to the likely dead OnePlus brand. <https://www.theverge.com/2022/3/23/22992424/nothing-phone-1-smartphone-carl-pei-apple-ecosystem>

 ## So what OS options does that leave?

 So not iOS and preferably not Android either.